TOA3DPrinting/ShareBot-XXL-3D-Printer-Firmware-Update-Calibrate-Steps/README.md

 # ShareBot XXL+ 3D Printer Firmware Update Calibrate Steps
-Please read the whole tread on this page to help understand the process it takes to accomplish the Update.
+Please read the whole thread on this page to help understand the process it takes to accomplish the Update.

 I will upload a video to youtube and add a link for how I restored a XXL+ printer when I complete the video